frain-dev/convoy-website/content/docs/configuration.md

 	   }
 	}
 	```

--   `port`: This parameter pecifies which port Convoy should run on.
--   `worker_port`: This paraneter specifies which port Convoy workers should run on.
+-   `server` ( optional )  <br />
+    This parameter configures the settings for both the api and worker server.
+It specifies the port and ssl settings for the both the api and worker server. `ssl` defaults to `false`, when set `ssl_key_file` and `ssl_cert_file` must be set as well. `port` and `worker_port` are set to `5005` and `5006` by default respectively.

+-   `auth` ( required ) <br />
--   `auth`: This specifies the authentication mechanism used to access Convoy's API.
+    This specifies the authentication mechanism used to access Convoy's API.
 Convoy has two APIs; one for the UI and the other for the public API.
 Each API requires authentication by default.
 Convoy supports two authentication mechanisms:
 	| - `native`: Configure realm.
 This is used for the Public API.
 	| - `jwt`: Configure jwt.
 This is used for UI authentication.